 Most criticisms of functionalism have focused on conscious experiences ("raw feels" or "qualia").

 This objection is related to the "liberalism" objection to behaviorism.
 Block suggests that functionalism, while less liberal than behaviorism, will still be committed to the presence of mental states in things that don't in fact have them.

 Why?
 Because according to functionalism, anything functionally identical with me will share all my mental states.
 But, Block argues, there will inevitably be the possibility of things that have no mental states but are functionally identical with me.

 His example: the "homunculi-headed robot."
-(Which then morphs into the Chinese Nation example.)
+(Which then morphs into the Chinese Nation example.
+In the subsequent literature this example is often called "Blockhead" in Block's honor.)
 Suppose we have a machine table for the psychology of a particular person.
 Now hook up a robot so that for each square in the machine table, one person in China executes that instruction.
 The system robot-plus-people-in-China-plus-satellites-and-radios must be regarded by the functionalist as having conscious experiences, since it is functionally identical with the person we began with.
 Block thinks it's obvious that this system is not in fact conscious.
 Therefore functionalism must be false, since it has a false consequence.

 The "inverted qualia" objection has long been a standard objection to functionalism.
 The idea is that two people could be functionally identical even though their experiences were inverted, for example, red might look to one the way green looks to the other.
 If that's possible, then the experience of what red looks like can't be a functional state.

 Nida-Rümelin takes this one step further, providing evidence from the biology of color perception to suggest that qualia inversion may actually occur; at least, it is predicted by mainstream views in color vision science.